- Who is eligible for an Irish passport?

 You should have received your certificate of naturalisation after your application for naturalisation was approved.
 This should have been given to you at your citizenship ceremony – you are considered an Irish citizen from the date of issue of the certificate.

-Only after you have attended your citizenship ceremony and received your certificate of naturalisation can you apply for an Irish passport.
+Only after you have attended your citizenship ceremony and received your certificate of naturalisation can you apply for a passport.

 Since those who acquire citizenship through naturalisation are required to provide a certificate of naturalisation when applying for an Irish passport, it is of the utmost importance that you retain this.